Cleaning Guides

 Revitalise Your Furniture: 5 Easy Steps to Clean Upholstery

-Like with every other more complicate the home task, to get an expert to perform it for you saves you time, energy and more important – guarantees you better results.
+Like with every other more complicated home task, getting an expert to perform it for you saves you time, energy and more importantly, guarantees you better results.
 This is where we come in.
-We here at Fantastic Services offer a professional upholstery cleaning service service for all types of fabrics.
-From cotton to polyester, you name it, we clean it.
-Our high-quality equipment and detergents can bring back to life your well-loved furniture.
-And how do we do it?
+We here at Fantastic Services offer a professional upholstery cleaning service for all types of fabrics.

 When we work on synthetic materials like polyester, our weapon of choice is the hot water extractor.
 It is the most effective upholstery cleaning method to date.
 The cleaning process goes like this:

-• First, the technician inspects the surface on which he is going to work on and pre-treats any existing stains with a variety of detergents specialised for different types of spots
+• First, the technician inspects the surface on which he is going to work and pre-treats any existing stains with a variety of detergents specialised for different types of spots

 • After the pre-treatment is completed, a next-generation professional machine injects hot water between the fibres of the material, removing any grime and dust.

-• The nozzle of the hot water extractor has the function to suck out about 95% of the moisture from fabric, taking away the dirt with it.
+• The nozzle of the hot water extractor has the function to suck out about 95% of the moisture from the fabric, taking away the dirt with it.

 It gets even better.
 You can combine your upholstery cleaning service with a special stain protector option and save some money.
-This way you make sure that the results from the hot water extraction last you a long time.
+This way, you make sure that the results from the hot water extraction last you a long time.
 You just have to become a member of our Fantastic Club family!

 Takeaways